SilasA/foobar2k-visualizer/README.md

 - Background flash beat detection

 ## How to use
 You can check the releases page to download visualizer.zip.
 If you intent to use foobar2000, make sure to install Shpeck found [here](https://www.foobar2000.org/components/view/foo_vis_shpeck).
 More foobar2000 installation instructions can be found [here](https://wiki.hydrogenaud.io/index.php?title=Foobar2000:How_to_install_a_component).

+NOTE: Shpeck is not a finished product and can be buggy and crash foobar2000 occasionally.
+For an easier experience use Winamp.

-#### Foobar2000
+#### Foobar2000 (buggy)
 - Navigate to your foobar2000 folder and there should be a folder called Plugin.
 - Extract visualizer.zip into the Plugin folder and ensure ```vis_visualizer.dll``` and ```overlay.png``` were extracted.
 - There are multiple ways to start the visualization: